DyversHands/www.DyversHands.com/_pages/tableau.md

 ## Tableau Core Rules

-Ignite your storytelling journey with the _**Tableau Core** ꩜ Rules_ in a 'Print-N-Fold' easy to ‘Print-N-Fold’ _Booklet 📖_.
-Pared down to the essential rules for storytelling, this 'Pay What You Want' is a guide to fuel your adventures.
+Ignite your storytelling journey with the _**Tableau Core** ꩜ Rules_ available in multiple formats.
+Pared down to the essential rules for storytelling, they are a guide to fuel your adventures.
 Download and let _**Tableau*__ spark your creative passions today!

 {% include feature_row id="tableau_core_rules" %}